evolutics/zero-downtime-deployments-with-podman/README.md

      docker.io/caddy:2 caddy reverse-proxy --from :8181 --to greet:8282
    ```

-   This Caddy reverse proxy forwards port 8181 to the domain name `greet`,
+   This Caddy reverse proxy forwards port 8181 to the domain name `greet` on
    port 8282.

 1. **Start version A** of your service with